grisov/Unmute/readme.md

 5. The next checkbox turns on or off playing the startup sound  when the operation is successful.

-## Adjust the volume level
-This add-on allows you to adjust the volume of the main audio device of Windows and separately for each currently running program.
-To do this, use the keyboard shortcuts NVDA+Windows+ arrow keys.
-The function works similarly to the NVDA settings circle.
-Use the left and right arrows to select a device or application.
-Then use the up and down arrows to adjust the volume level of the selected audio source.
-If you reduce the volume to zero for a certain program and press the down arrow again, this sound source will be muted.

-Note: The list of audio sources changes dynamically and depends on the currently running programs.

 ## Change log

+### Version 1.4
+* added a method to increase the startup volume separately for the NVDA process;
+* all manual volume control functions have been transferred to the NVDA Volume Adjustment add-on.

 ### Version 1.3
 * added the ability to control the volume of the main audio device and separately for each running program;
 * updated translation into Vietnamese (thanks to Dang Manh Cuong);
-* Turkish translation added (thanks to Cagri Dogan);
+* added Turkish translation (thanks to Cagri Dogan);
 * Italian translation added (thanks to Christianlm);
 * added simplified Chinese translation (thanks to Cary Rowen);
+* Polish translation added (thanks to Stefan Banita);
 * updated Ukrainian translation;
 * updated ReadMe.